Grasping for air: Heat a major issue at Olympic tennis venue

 Medvedev suggested that organizers move all matches to the evening to avoid the heat of the day.

-“I don’t think they are going to change anything in the middle of the tournament but that’s what can be done,” he said.
-“I think the fact that we have only one minute between the changeovers is a joke. … It should be 1:30 like it is in other tournaments.”
+“I don’t think they are going to change anything in the middle of the tournament, but that’s what can be done,” he said.
+“The fact that we have only one minute between the changeovers is a joke. … It should be 1:30 like it is in other tournaments.”

-Pavlyuchenkova also criticized organizers for not having enough ice in a court-side container.

-Pavlyuchenkova needed more than an hour after her match to recover before talking with reporters.
+Pavlyuchenkova needed more than an hour after her match to recover before talking to reporters.

 On one occasion, Barthel lost sight of the ball completely on her serve.